Code-Institute-Submissions/Milestone-61/README.md

 * CSS Stylesheet was run through the W3C CSS Validator and showed no errors.
 * All HTML code was passed through the W3C Markup Validator, and showed a common error within the nav bar. <br>
 ![Error](assets/images/Testing/W3-Validator.png)<br>
 * I reffered back to the original bootstrap nav bar code and decided to input a different button class.
-One that was the corrct child element to give all pages a better hamburger menu.
+One that was the correct child element to give all pages a better hamburger menu.

 ## Link Testing
 * Navigation Menu links were all individually manually tested from each page of the website to ensure the user is directed to the correct page.